| | |

 Kloostermuseum St. Bernardushof

 This museum looks at the Cistercian monastery in Aduard that, in its day (the 12th-16th century, was known all over Europe.
 Today the oldest house in the town contains the museum itself, where a guide will tell you the history of the monastery.
-The present-day church, which you will visit at the end of the tour, was once part of the monastery, but not as a church.
+The present-day church was once part of the monastery, but not as a church.
 Originally it was used as the monastery’s hospital.

 Martinitoren